-- Prior to 7.8.3, IP spoofing is supported for transparent proxy requests only. - IP spoofing is supported for HTTP and HTTPS traffic only. - When IP spoofing is enabled, it is applied to both HTTP and HTTPS.
-It cannot be configured for only one protocol. - HTTPS traffic is spoofed whether SSL support is enabled or not.
+- IP spoofing is supported for HTTP and HTTPS traffic only. - When IP spoofing is enabled, it is applied to both HTTP and HTTPS.
+It cannot be configured for only one protocol. - ◆ HTTPS traffic is spoofed whether SSL support is enabled or not.

-- IP spoofing relies on the ARM.

-- ◆ IP spoofing is not supported with edge devices such as a Cisco ASA or PIX firewall.
-When this is attempted, requests made by Content Gateway using the client IP address are looped back to Content Gateway.

-- IP spoofing does not support IPv6.
+- IP spoofing relies on the ARM. - ◆ In transparent proxy deployments using WCCP and IP spoofing, with GRE or L2 mode negotiation, neither HASH nor MASK are supported on the Source Port or Source Port/Source IP address. - ◆ IP spoofing is not supported with edge devices such as a Cisco ASA or PIX firewall.
+When this is attempted, requests made by Content Gateway using the client IP address are looped back to Content Gateway. - IP spoofing requires all IP addresses in the same routing path use the same format.
+That is, all IP addresses must be either IPv6 or IPv4.
+A combination of IPv6 and IPv4 addresses is not supported.

 Deploying IP spoofing requires precise control of the routing paths on your network, overriding the normal routing process for traffic running on TCP port 80 and 443.
+When configured with either transparent or explicit proxy, return traffic must be routed back to the proxy.